 Example with Journal Entry

 Next, the discount received by James of Rs.
-200 for making quick payment is a cash discount, as it is allowed on the invoice price of the goods.
-Cash discount is entered in the books of accounts.
-Therefore the journal entry in the books of James is:
+2000 for making the quick payment is a cash discount, as it is allowed on the invoice price of the goods.
+A cash discount is entered in the books of accounts.
+Therefore, the journal entry for the transactions in the books of James is:

 - In case when both the discounts are allowed to the customer, in a transaction, then the trade discount is allowed on the list price first, then cash discount is allowed on the net amount payable.

 - Discount is a Nominal Account, so the discount allowed is an expense for the company so it is an expense account, whereas the discount received is a gain for the company so it is a revenue account.